 The Challenges Are Real

 Commercial pharma leaders are under more pressure than ever to perform.
-By therapeutic area and drug class, the effectiveness of leading tactics for achieving brand awareness and securing market access are changing.
-Competition is intensifying, with fewer areas of unmet clinical need and increased difficulty achieving an “added benefit” over existing therapies.
+By therapeutic area and drug class, the most-effective strategies for achieving brand awareness and securing market access are varied and ever-changing.
+Competition is intensifying, with fewer areas of unmet clinical need and increased difficulty achieving an added benefit over existing therapies.
 Healthcare budgets are more constrained than ever, with payers introducing increasingly restrictive cost-control mechanisms.
 And consolidation in the pharmacy benefit manager (PBM) space is giving PBMs more power to negotiate significant rebates with dubious value to the healthcare system.

-Leaders across market access/pricing and contracting, managed markets, field sales, market analytics and insights, and gross-to-net revenue management are taking these challenges head-on.
-Leaders who see the commercial forecasting process as a continuous, collaborative activity are making better decisions—returning millions of dollars in revenue leakage—saving millions of dollars from low-ROI commercial spend.
+Leaders across market access, managed markets, pricing and contracting, field sales, market analytics and insights, and gross-to-net channel management are taking these challenges head-on.
+Leaders who see the commercial forecasting process as a continuous, collaborative activity are making better decisions, returning millions of dollars in revenue leakage to the business by identifying and paring back their lowest-ROI commercial spend, and identifying and investing in high ROI strategies.
 Their teams are collaborating in real time on a single platform powered by a next-generation predictive analytics engine, enabling real-time decision-making where ROI can be predicted, measured, analyzed, and continuously improved.

 We are seeing these leaders use this platform—Anaplan—to solve for three key challenges.